-We share a common goal - quality programming - creating a safe, trusting and challenging environment where children are encouraged to pursue new and familiar interests, develop friendships, grow in confidence and independence and continue to develop respect for themselves and others.
+We share a common goal - quality programming - creating a safe, trusting, and challenging environment where children are encouraged to pursue new and familiar interests, develop friendships, grow in confidence and independence, and continue to develop respect for themselves and others.

-Footsteps Child Care, Inc. currently operates eight programs; seven licensed, in San Mateo County, most onsite at Belmont-Redwood Shores Schools, one off-site program located at the City of Belmont Parks & Recreation Community Center, one in San Mateo, and one in Redwood City.
+Footsteps operates seven infant, toddler, preschool, and afterschool programs in the local communities of Belmont, San Mateo, Redwood City, and Redwood Shores.

 We are a private, non-profit corporation governed by an Executive Board of Directors comprised of parents and guardians.
 Footsteps Child Care, Inc. offers safe, supervised, quality care, designed to meet the developmental and social needs of the children and youth enrolled.

-This handbook outlines what to expect, and what is expected from you at Footsteps Child Care, Inc. If, after reading this handbook and attending the orientation, you have additional questions, please contact us so we can answer your questions.
+This handbook outlines what to expect, and what is expected from you at our Footsteps Child Care, Inc. School Age Program Sites.
+If, after reading this handbook and attending the orientation, you have additional questions, please contact us so we can answer your questions.